A hike up to the crater rim of Mt. Vesuvius is a unique and interesting way to experience history.

 Drive back: 3 hrs, plus a 20-min rest stop halfway through at the same place.
 After that, the guides did a bit of promoting of their other tours but since people were interested I can’t say that’s a big negative.

 Return: around 8pm-ish.
-It was a long day but it was actually a relaxing break for us to just sit on a bus and enjoy the view of the countryside out the window (our travel style is go-go-go with a ton of things packed in).
+It was a long day but it was actually a relaxing break for us to just sit on a bus and enjoy the view of the countryside out the window (our usual travel style is go-go-go with a ton of things packed in).